-The high-tech arsenal we need to fight the coronavirus
+We don’t have enough of the things we need to fight the coronavirus

 Masks and other protective gear

 Patients who are hospitalized with COVID-19 tend to have pneumonia and difficulty breathing, which would require treatment with oxygen and possibly a ventilator.
 Cases like these are commonplace, but in droves they could overwhelm a hospital’s capacity.
-Preventing that means not only having enough healthcare workers but also enough of the personal protective equipment, or PPE, that they depend upon, like eye protection, gowns, sanitation wipes, and hand sanitizer.
+Preventing that means not only having enough healthcare workers and technicians but also enough of the personal protective equipment, or PPE, that they depend upon, like eye protection, gowns, sanitation wipes, and hand sanitizer.
 At hospital systems across the U.S., those things are already growing scarcer.

 “We’re shopping for ventilators all around the globe, we’re shopping for masks all around the globe, we’re shopping for PPE,” New York Governor Andrew Cuomo said Tuesday night on CNN.
 “The price gouging is unbelievable.
 But you can’t even find [these things].”